eurostat/quantile/README.md

 **Description**

-As a simple illustration, we implement the same identical algorithms for quantile estimation (9 derived from Hyndman and Fan's framework, plus 1 described in Cunnane's article and 1 one proposed by Filiber) on different software platforms and/or using programming languages.
+As a simple illustration, we implement the same identical algorithms for quantile estimation (9 derived from Hyndman and Fan's framework, plus 1 described in Cunnane's article and 1 one proposed by Filiber) on different software platforms and/or using different programming languages.
 For that purpose, we either extend (wrap) already existing implementations, or actually reimplement the algorithm from scratch.

+We further implement a microservice (SOA) that runs the quantile estimation through a web interface.

 **<a name="References"></a>References**